 Addicted To Drama

-Some people just love to have drama in their life.
+Some people just love drama in their life.
 It makes them feel alive.
-Whether it is an obsession over the latest political scandal or constant issues with their friends and family, these people won’t ever let you find peace or contentment.
-In fact, you’ll probably become the next source for outrage in their lives.
+Whether it’s an obsession over the latest political scandal or constant issues with their friends and family, these people won’t ever let you find peace or contentment.
+You’ll probably become the next source of outrage in their lives.

 If the small things all become big things, then do yourself a favor and move on.
 Dating over 40 allows you to walk away clean without adding more drama to your life.

-Conversely, if you can’t seem to get the person you’re dating to address the natural conflicts that are a part of every relationship, then you’ll never be able to resolve your differences or develop a deeper connection.
-Going along to get along may seem like the right choice at first, but the hidden resentments growing underneath will have to come out at some future date.
+Conversely, if you can’t get the person you’re dating to address the natural conflicts that are a part of every relationship, then you’ll never resolve your differences or develop a deeper connection.
+Going along to get along may seem like the right choice at first, but the hidden resentments growing underneath will come out at some future date.

-Avoiding conflict doesn’t make it go away, it only creates distance between the two of you.
-Emotional intimacy requires that you have the uncomfortable conversations so you can work through your differences
+Avoiding conflict doesn’t make it go away, it only creates distance between you.
+Emotional intimacy requires that you have the uncomfortable conversations so you can work through your differences.

 Struggles Being Sincere

 Funny people can be a lot of fun to be around.
 Laughter can be an alluring aphrodisiac.
-However, if your date can’t ever stop the stand-up routine and be sincere with you, then you’ll always feel like there is something missing.
+However, if your date can’t stop the stand-up routine and be sincere with you, then you’ll always feel like something is missing.

 Humor and sincerity are excellent qualities for the ebb and flow of sharing your life with someone.
 Deflection through humor just creates disconnection.
-It’s a reasonable expectation when dating over 40 that your date knows when it is appropriate to be serious and when to crack jokes.
+It’s a reasonable expectation when dating over 40 that your date knows when it’s appropriate to be serious and when to crack jokes.

 Can’t Open Up And Be Vulnerable

-Also, if your date can’t open up and share their feelings with you, then you’ll find it difficult to connect emotionally.
+Also, if your date can’t share their feelings with you, then you’ll find it difficult to connect emotionally.
 Emotional intimacy requires authenticity.
 Vulnerability is a sign of emotional strength, not weakness.

-When the two of you can share your feelings, then you can create a strong emotional bond.
+When you can share your feelings, then you can create a strong emotional bond.
 It feels good to be seen and heard.
-When dating over 40 be sure to look for a person who has an open heart and is willing to share their feelings with you.
+When dating over 40 look for someone who has an open heart and is willing to share their feelings.

 Can’t Handle Your Emotions

 How you feel is not up for debate.
 Expressing your emotions is normal and healthy as long as you take responsibility for them and aren’t taking them out on someone else.
-It is a red flag if your date can’t handle your emotional expression or is constantly asking you to tone it down.
+It’s a red flag if your date can’t handle your emotions or is constantly asking you to tone it down.

-Find someone who loves and appreciates that you are expressive.
+Find someone who loves and appreciates that you’re expressive.
 Dating over 40 means that you never have to tone it down to make someone else feel comfortable.

 Does your date get defensive easily or take any feedback as criticism?
-Then they are probably not emotionally mature enough for a healthy relationship.
+Then they’re probably not emotionally mature enough for a healthy relationship.

-Dating a person with this red flag could leave you second-guessing yourself over and over again, and you’ll end up biting your tongue.
+Dating a person with this red flag could leave you repeatedly second-guessing yourself, and you’ll end up biting your tongue.
 Look for someone who can hear you without thinking that every request is an attack on their competency.

 Gets Triggered Too Easily

 Does your date go from 0 to 100 in the blink of an eye?
 Are they constantly getting triggered by your behavior?
-It is a big red flag if your date hasn’t done the work to master their own emotional life.
+It’s a big red flag if your date hasn’t done the work to master their own emotional life.